Mobile Phone Recycling Initiatives

 Collection

-We collect unwanted mobile phone handsets, battery packs, USIM cards, and chargers from customers.
+We collect unwanted mobile phone handsets, battery packs, USIM cards, chargers, charging cradles, Pocket Wi-Fi units, and PhotoVision devices from customers.
 To ensure customers can participate in recycling with peace of mind, we take strict precautions to prevent personal information leaks.
 Since fiscal year 2004, we have introduced the “Mobile Phone Punch”*2 to physically destroy handset devices.

 - [Note]